 St Nicholas’ is open to visitors between 9.00am and 5.00pm.

-Built in flint and local stone, the church consists of two separate though integral parts.
-What appears today to have once been the chancel of the parish church was originally built for a College of Canons.
-Today it serves as a mausoleum (now known as the Fitzalan Chapel) for the Dukes of Norfolk, whose family still live in Arundel Castle, and whose ancestors mostly never forsook their Catholic faith after the Reformation.
+Built in flint and local stone, the church consists of two separate though integral parts, a chancel and nave.
+The church's chancel was originally used by a small College of Canons.
+However, at the Reformation it was seized along with the Priory buildings by the 12th Duke of Arundel, Henry Fitzalan, and subsequently became the private property of the Earl and his descendants.
+Today it serves as the burial place for the Dukes of Norfolk, whose family still live in Arundel Castle, and whose ancestors mostly never forsook their Roman Catholic faith.

-Over the years the fabric of the church has suffered little alteration, but, in common with the majority of church buildings over the years, the interior arrangements have been frequently altered following religious upheavals and changes in architectural and liturgical fashion.
+Over the years the fabric of the church has suffered little alteration, but, in common with the majority of church buildings, the interior arrangements have been frequently altered following religious upheavals and changes in architectural and liturgical fashion.

 But St Nicholas Church still retains many features of some importance.
-Many of them are contemporary with the building: like the much moved Font: the remarkable stone Pulpit: a rare iron screen: Consecration Crosses: corbels: wall paintings: mason's marks and graffiti of which Arundel has a remarkable quantity: an unusually large Royal Coat of Arms; the organ which occupies part of the north transept, and the recently renovated bells in the tower.
+Many of them are contemporary with the building: like the Font; the remarkable stone Pulpit; a rare medieval iron screen; Consecration Crosses; corbels; wall paintings; mason's marks and graffiti of which Arundel has a remarkable quantity; an unusually large Royal Coat of Arms; the organ which occupies part of the north transept; and the recently renovated bells in the tower.

 St Nicholas' church possess surviving fragments of medieval wall paintings.
 In this detail we see the seventh corporal act of mercy - burying the dead.
 The priest is pictured reading the burial rites and sprinkling a shrouded body with holy water.